Metallurgical and Materials Engineering: Introduction and Applications

 The production starts with the heating of steel bar to high temperature.
 This temperature must be the state in which the bar must be susceptible to hammering process.
 The metallurgical process used for the production of retractors is through forging.

 In the components of the entire aircraft, most of the parts are made using metallurgical approach.
-Many of the parts are cast to the taste of the aerospace engineer.
+Many of the parts are cast to the standard of the aerospace engineers.
 After these parts are cast, the inspection and other finishing processes are also carried out to ensure that there will be no failure in the use of the product in the long run.

 Aircraft canopies are made of multi-layer of materials.
 This is because of the purpose they serve.
 F-16 aircraft are made of three layers.
 The innermost part is made of polycarbonate.
 The middle is made of polyurethane.
 The polyurethane bonds the inner to the outer layer.
 The outer layer on the other hand is made of acrylic (PMMA).